 As fine hair tends to get weighed down by products, you’d be better off using products that are quickly absorbed into the strand and that do not leave a heavy coating.
-Argan oil, almond oil, grapeseed oil, and jojoba oil do not leave a greasy residue our fine strands.
+Argan oil, almond oil, grapeseed oil, and jojoba oil do not leave a greasy residue on our fine strands.

-- Argan oil is a light plant-based oil high in vitamin E and antioxidants, which help treat and repair damaged strands.
+Argan oil is a light plant-based oil high in vitamin E and antioxidants, which help treat and repair damaged strands.

 Since fine hair is easily prone to mechanical damage, it is beneficial to use oils that have protective, strengthening, and restorative properties.
 Avocado oil and grapeseed oil can actively work to protect fine hair from environmental or mechanical damage.

-Hot oil treatment
+1. Hot oil treatment

 Fine hair is more prone to mechanical damage than other hair widths.
-Therefore you’ll need to have your LOC method on lock.
+Therefore, you’ll need to have your LOC method on lock.
 Use three to four drops of argan oil.
-Rub it in your palms to heat it up.
+Rub it in your palms to heat it.
 Dab it sparingly along the length of your hair.
 Remember to apply your sealant sparingly – there’s no need to slather oils onto your scalp.
 This will leave your hair weighed down.
 Type 4 textures with fine hair will benefit most from this technique as their curl pattern is most prone to losing moisture.

-Pre-poo or overnight treatment
+3. Pre-poo or overnight treatment

-Don your plastic cap and cover with your satin cap.
-Type 2 textures with fine strands can best benefit from a pre-poo instead of a sealant, as it does not require as much oil as a hot oil treatment and will be cleansed off the hair.
+Don your plastic cap and cover it with your satin cap.
+Type 2 textures with fine strands can benefit from a pre-poo instead of a sealant, as it does not require as much oil as a hot oil treatment and will be cleansed of the hair.
 This will eliminate any trepidation about your hair being weighed down.

 Do you have fine hair?
 Have you used oils in your hair regimen?
 What’s your experience been?
 Please leave us a note below, and let us know your thoughts!